Destination: SoFo, Stockholm

 An insider’s guide to Stockholm's inspiring design district

-Scandinavians are pioneers in several fields: Design, lifestyle (you're probably familiar with the term 'Hygge'),their educational system.
-And the same can be said for even those small little creative neighbourhoods hidden within the Scandi big cities.
+Scandinavians are pioneers in several fields: design, lifestyle (you're probably familiar with the term 'Hygge'),their educational system – and as it turns out, unbelievably cool neighbourhoods bursting with creativity.
 Take SoFo, Sweden’s hottest district right now.
-It's a neighbourhood that's small but similarly features lots of independent stores, alternative cafés, restaurants, bars and clubs.
-The shortened down version for South of Folkungagatan, SoFo used to be a small district on the island of Södermalm, which then, as with most quirky and untouched neighbourhoods, started to attract many aspiring designers and artists who were drawn to its cool, vintage atmosphere.
-Fast forward a couple years down the line and it even made it on Vogue’s list of the “15 Coolest Neighbourhoods in the World”!
+It's a small neighbourhood packed full of independent stores, alternative cafés, restaurants, bars and clubs.
+Short for South of Folkungagatan, SoFo used to be a small district on the island of Södermalm, which then – as is the case with many quirky and untouched neighbourhoods – started to attract many aspiring designers and artists who were drawn to its cool, vintage atmosphere.
+Fast forward a couple years and SoFo made it on Vogue’s list of the “15 Coolest Neighbourhoods in the World”!
 Find out the best spots that make SoFo so special that it even inspired us to name our new range of Totes and Weekenders after it.
 Enjoy!

-What better way to start the day right than by combining a great brunch with a DJ session.
-At Louie Louie, you can munch on fresh local food (sweet and savoury) within a retro-style interior but also listen to tunes at the record store directly inside.
+What better way to start the day right than by combining a great brunch with a DJ session?
+At Louie Louie, you can munch on fresh local food (sweet and savoury) in a retro-style interior while you listen to tunes at the adjoining record store.
 Every now and then, DJs also start playing their sets spontaneously from the early AM, making sure you start your day on the right beat.
 Or there's Urban Deli.
-Also a delicious breakfast place to add to your list but more than that, it's easy to see why there's a Swedish sourdough craze: the typical SoFo hipster can bring their own sourdough mix to be looked after while their away, so they don't have to start all over again when they return.
-Luxury problems resolved!
+More than another delicious breakfast place to add to your list, it's easy to see why there's a Swedish sourdough craze: the typical SoFo hipster can bring their own sourdough mix to be looked after while they're away, so they don't have to start all over again when they return.
+First-world baking problems, solved!

 Shopping and culture